platzky/platzky/docs/plugins/content-transformers.rst

 cleanly and is simply never called with one, which is what lets a single plugin serve both an application that has the type and a plain platzky blog that does not.
-Because such a grant silently does nothing, platzky logs a warning naming the unknown type, which is usually a typo in operator config.
+Because such a grant silently does nothing, platzky logs a warning naming the unknown type, which is usually a typo in site-owner config.